jelovirt/dita-language-server/README.md

 # DITA Language Server

-dita-language-server (DLS) is an implementation of Language Server Protocol for the DITA markup language.
+DITA Language Server (DLS) is an implementation of Language Server Protocol for the DITA markup language.
 It provides features like completion and goto definition for many code editors, including VS Code, Emacs and Vim.

 ## Features